jasstej/DeVulDecompiler/docs/GETTING_STARTED.md

-# DeVul's Decompiler — Getting Started
+# DeVul — Getting Started

-This guide shows how to set up, start, restart, and troubleshoot the project locally using Docker Compose.
+This guide shows how to set up, start, restart, and troubleshoot DeVul locally using Docker Compose.

 ## Prerequisites
 - Docker and Docker Compose plugin installed